DNS over TLS vs DNS over HTTPS

 Instead of opening a new port for secure communication, it uses the same port 443 used for HTTPS requests to send a DNS query to a DNS server that supports DoH.
 The DNS query is sent encrypted just like a regular HTTPS request and the response is also encrypted.
 The client decodes the response which contains the DNS information required to reach the site.

-Some devices avoid DNS encryption by blocking the secure DNS port used by DoT, this is mostly done for ill-intented purposes.
+Some devices avoid DNS encryption by blocking the secure DNS port used by DoT, this is mostly done for ill-intended purposes.
 Because DoH does not require a special port for encrypted DNS communication, it cannot be bypassed.

 Differences between DoT and DoH